-I added support of DirectX 11 to Glow engine, spent couple of weeks.
-DirectX seems much simpler and better designed than DirectX, less calls to driver.
-Source code now is 2x times less than DirectX 9 version.
-Still, DirectX 9 is supported, nothing is broken.
+I added support of DirectX 11 to Glow engine, which took me couple of weeks.
+DirectX 11 seems much simpler and better designed than DirectX 9, with less calls to the graphics driver.
+Source code now is 2 times more compact than the DirectX 9 version.
+Still, DirectX 9 is supported, and nothing is broken.

 0.31 release for Iron Cube for Windows and Android, tank multiplayer combat in a voxel world.

-* tank on client is simulated locally, so no lags on a client
+- tank on a client is simulated locally, so there are no lags on a client

-* game till 5 frags, enemies will respawn on the opposite side of the map
+- game continues until 5 deaths of either you or your enemy, and enemies respawn on the opposite side of the map

-I am running automated tests with Iron Cube - every second some action randomly chosen - move forward/backward, rotate left/right or shoot.
-This screenshot was made after hour of tests.
-Surface is heavily damaged.
-And surprisingly, no crashes or problems!
-It’s ready to upload new version to Google Play Store.
+I am running automated tests with Iron Cube - every second some action is randomly chosen - move forward/backward, rotate left/right or shoot.
+This screenshot was made after hours of tests.
+The surface is heavily damaged.
+And surprisingly, there are no crashes or problems!
+I’m ready to upload the new version to Google Play Store.

-I am debugging some network issues of Iron Cube, Android version.
-Saving of network data on client , arrived from server, became very useful for debugging bugs.
-You can record gameplay on Android device and playback it on Windows machine in Editor and it helps a lot to fix defects.
+I am debugging some network issues of Iron Cube’s Android version.
+Saving of network data on the client that arrived from the server became very useful for debugging bugs.
+You can record gameplay on an Android device and play it back on a Windows machine in the Editor and it helps a lot to fix defects.

-There is one bug on Android version, when bullet is not disappearing from the scene.
-Hope to fix it soon.
+There is one bug on the Android version, when bullets are not disappearing from the screen.
+I hope to fix it soon.

-I am reading books and articles about mobile/indie game marketing, it’s quite interesting.
-One of most important things for game marketing is good trailer, so I decided to add movie recording/playback to Iron Cube and Glow engine.
+I am reading books and articles about mobile/indie game marketing, and it’s quite interesting.
+One of the most important things for game marketing is a good trailer, so I decided to add movie recording/playback to Iron Cube and Glow engine.

-The task looked complicated but actually has simple solution - to record game you need just save all incoming data from server on a client.
-Later, in the editor, you can just load this file and emulate network communication from the server to restore original game.
-And it’s automatically became compressed, because I am using snapshot-based system for networking in Glow engine and only changed data is sent between server and client.
-For example movie below is less than 1 MB.
+The task looked complicated but actually has simple solution - to record a game you just need to save all incoming data from a server to a client.
+Later, in the editor, you can just load this file and emulate network communication from the server to restore the original game.
+It automatically becomes compressed, because I’m using a snapshot-based system for networking in Glow engine and only changed data is sent between the server and client.
+For example the movie below is less than 1 MB.

-And this way allows many interesting options - for example you can reduce speed of playback to have “Matrix”-like slow motion!
+And this allows many interesting options - for example you can reduce the speed of playback to have Matrix-like slow motion!